 When it comes to booking your journey, we would recommend that you book your tickets in advance to get the best prices possible and it is always worth enquiring at your local ticket offices about the cheapest deals.
 The National Rail Enquiries line (08457 484950) usually quotes standard ticket prices for your journey and not the cheapest options.
 In some cases, two single tickets purchased in advance works out cheaper than a return ticket although these can be subject to restrictions.
 To check times and get a rough idea on prices and available options, visit www.qjump.co.uk

 There are also cheaper deals if you are willing to change trains and travel indirectly to Birmingham and this also includes the option to split your journey buying multiple tickets for each part of your journey to save more money.
-Please don’t hesitate to contact us if you need more help and advise on any of this.
+Please don’t hesitate to contact us if you need more help and advice on any of this.

-Travelling by road, if you are driving down from the North get onto the M6, then the M42 and exit at junction 6.
+When it comes to travelling by road, if you are driving down from the North get onto the M6, then the M42 and exit at junction 6.
 If you are heading up to Birmingham from the South then travel up on the M40, then the M42 and again exit at Junction 6.

 Alternatively, travel on the M1, the M6, M40 then onto the M42 and exit at Junction 6.
 The Hilton is approximately 200 yards from Junction 6 off the M42 and the A45.